From Prague Spring to Soviet winter: 50 years since the Warsaw Pact invasion - France 24

 Unappeased, by mid-August the Kremlin had decided to intervene more forcefully.

-Shortly before midnight on August 20, more than 200,000 Soviet and Warsaw Pact troops from Poland, Hungary, Bulgaria and East Germany (Romania and Albania refused to take part) invaded Czechoslovakia to put an end to the reform efforts, with the occupying forces eventually totalling 500,000.
+Shortly before midnight on August 20, 250,000 Soviet and Warsaw Pact troops from Poland, Hungary, Bulgaria and East Germany (Romania and Albania refused to take part) invaded Czechoslovakia to put an end to the reform efforts, with the occupying forces eventually totalling 500,000.
 “Operation Danube” was the largest military mobilisation in Europe since the end of World War II.

 Rebellion